sanskrit/sanskrit.github.io/content/projects/data/genetic/v1-gotra-haplogroup/_index.md

 Currently, several studies make do with deducing migration patterns based on text similarity and such; and the granularity of genetic studies stops at caste/ jAti/ varNa level.

 ### Marriage and adaption decisions
-They remain pertinent with regards to marriage (and to a lesser extant adaption) decisions in the v1 community.
+Gotra and pravara remain pertinent with regards to marriage (and to a lesser extant adaption) decisions in the v1 community.
 With the proposed gotra-haplogroup correlation in place, genetic testing can help resolve ambiguities.

 ## How to participate?
 - Contact details can be found below.